Origin of radio polarization in pulsar polar caps: Discussion

+One of the aspects that could be compared with observations is the statistical distribution of RVMs \citep{Johnston2023} that can be fit to PA swing in simulations with a statistical sample of inclination angles.
+However, this would require providing numerous simulations, making it a hard computational task.
+In addition, multipolar components of the stellar magnetic field in the polar cap can further modify the PA profiles and their possible fits by the RVM.
+Furthermore, we expect that the radiation of pulsars with a high circularly polarized fraction is strongly processed during the radiative transfer; their PA profiles therefore do not follow the RVM.

-Most of the escaping power is generated as broadband radiation by the plasma bunches or the oscillating electric gap in the polar cap, and all frequencies propagate simultaneously.
-A radius-to-frequency relation of their origin in the polar cap is ruled out by our model --- being consistent with the observations \citep{Hassall2012,Hassall2013}.
-That was also demonstrated by \citet{Posselt2021} who showed that only a subset of the pulsar population has pulse widths that widen with increasing frequency.
-Furthermore, we expect that the radiation of pulsars with high circularly polarized fraction is strongly processed during the radiative transfer; therefore, their PA profiles do not follow the RVM.
+Most of the escaping power is generated as broadband radiation by the plasma bunches or the oscillating electric gap in the polar cap, and waves at all frequencies simultaneously propagate toward the observer.
+A radius-to-frequency relation of their origin in the polar cap is ruled out by our model, and this is consistent with the observations \citep{Hassall2012,Hassall2013}.
+Counter examples to the predictions of radius-to-frequency mapping were also given by \citet{Posselt2021} who showed that a subset of the pulsar population has pulse widths that widen with increasing frequency.

+The method of our simulations allows the direct prediction of all four Stokes parameters of the polar cap radio emission for any chosen pulsar and any combination of magnetic inclination and viewing angles, and thus can be used to test the emission model.